alexncrsc/SumaNrHexazecimale/README.md

 long long operator-=(const char sir[])const: subtracts a null-terminated string that contains hexadecimal digits from the instance, and returns the result as a decimal number.
 Note that the arithmetic operators return a value instead of modifying the instance in place.

-License
-This code is licensed under the MIT License.
-See the LICENSE file for details.